gitfrid/CzechFOI-DRATE_EXAM/README.md

 **The Problem:**

-This introduces immortal time bias, giving an unfair advantage to the vaccinated group:
+This introduces immortal time bias, giving an unfair advantage to the vaccinated group.

 ---

 **Effect:**

 - Kaplan-Meier and Normalized Time-Series curves show fewer deaths in vaccinated
-- Cox regression shows a strong protective effect, but this effect is biased and misleading
+- Cox regression shows a significant strong protective effect, but this effect is biased and misleading